AMERICAN HELLENIC INSTITUTE

 College Intern Program

-For almost four decades, the American Hellenic Institute has welcomed over 200 interns to its Hellenic House and helped them enrich their knowledge, affirm their career aspirations and helped them build strong relationships with professionals.
+For four decades, the American Hellenic Institute has welcomed over 200 interns to its Hellenic House and helped them enrich their knowledge, affirm their career aspirations and helped them build strong relationships with professionals.
 Today, AHI interns work at our historic building on 16th Street, N.W., just five blocks from the White House and experience first-hand the excitement and practical understanding of how foreign policy is formulated in our nation’s capital.

 About the AHI Internship Program: